-You may feel that if the air conditioner kept you cool all last summer, or you didn’t encounter any issues with your furnace last winter, that you can skip having an expert come out and take a look.
+You may feel that if the AC kept you cool all last summer, or you didn’t encounter any problems with your furnace last winter, that you can skip having someone come out and do an inspection.
 But that’s where you may have problems.

-Taking your car in regularly helps make sure everything is in working order so you aren’t halfway into a 300 mile trip when your car unexpectedly breaks down.
-Seeing the doctor each year helps keep yourself healthy and finds issues early, like heart ailments or cancer.
+Taking your car in regularly helps make sure everything is functioning properly so you aren’t halfway into a 300 mile trip when your car unexpectedly breaks down.
+Seeing the doctor annually helps keep yourself healthy and finds issues early, like heart ailments or cancer.

-It’s just the same with heating and air conditioning maintenance.
+It’s very similar with heating and air conditioning maintenance.
 Travis Smith, owner of Sky Heating & Air Conditioning in Portland, Oregon, explained it very simply.

-“Assume if only 20% of people who owned vehicles received maintenance on them.
-There would be a good amount of broken-down vehicles.
-A heating and cooling system can run about 2,000 hours yearly, and if you figure it’s operating at the equivalent of 30 miles per hour, that concludes that you put 60,000 miles yearly on your furnace in between maintenance.”
+“Assume if only 20 percent of people who owned vehicles received maintenance on them.
+There would be a lot of broken-down vehicles.
+A heating and cooling system can run about 2,000 hours yearly, and if you figure it’s working at the equivalent of 30 miles per hour, that concludes that you put 60,000 miles yearly on your furnace in between maintenance.”

 Smith says the process is just like vehicle maintenance.
-“Just as a vehicle mechanic would bring to any auto owner’s attention that it needs oil changes and regular tune-ups.
+“Just as a vehicle mechanic would bring the need for oil changes and routine tune-ups to the owner’s attention.
 There is no difference.
-Machines need maintenance or they will malfunction and have smaller lifespans.”
+Mechanical devices need maintenance or they will malfunction and have smaller lifespans.”